Philosophy, Goals, and Expectations

 The Teacher as Progressive Leader is committed to helping all students reach their highest potential.

 In order to achieve this goal, candidates must prepare themselves to recognize and appreciate the capability for development in all individuals and must be competent in a way that will insure that development.
 They must appreciate differences and prepare themselves to be successful in teaching a diverse population of students.
 Candidates must also know and be able to communicate the content that they will teach and understand the ways in which their teaching area connects to a broad body of knowledge and skills.
-Before completing the Mars Hill College program, candidates will develop habits and dispositions that will continue their growth as Teachers as Progressive Leaders; they will be reflective about their practices and engage in collaboration with their colleagues.
+Before completing the Mars Hill University program, candidates will develop habits and dispositions that will continue their growth as Teachers as Progressive Leaders; they will be reflective about their practices and engage in collaboration with their colleagues.
 They will develop leadership skills, and above all they will respect and care about their students.

 The program aims to prepare teachers who are:

 • Prepared to practice creative pedagogy and can accept the challenge to create a curiosity-driven classroom; to be willing and able to experiment and take the risks associated with real learning.

 • Able to enter the classroom prepared to design, and not just implement, curricula and instruction.

 • Knowledgable about disciplinary structures and processes, including direct experiences with the real-world objects of study, hands-on application of methods and inquiry, and exposure to working members of disciplinary communities.